ChattanoogaPublicLibrary/open-data-portal/README.md

 Open Data Portal
 ================

-Welcome to the Chattanooga Public Library's Open Data Portal initiative!

 The Open Data Portal is a project of Open Chattanooga.
 Open Chattanooga is a collabortive effort of the City of Chattanooga, the Chattanooga Public Library and the Open Chattanooga Brigade funded by the Knight and Benwood Foundation.
 To learn more check out the [Open Chattanooga] (http://openchattanooga.com/) website.

 ## Instructions for Local Development